Buying health insurance

 Critical illness cover pays out a tax-free lump sum.
 It may have been taken out as a stand-alone policy or combined with life insurance.

 A cancer diagnosis doesn’t necessarily trigger a payout.
-Check the wording of a critical illness policy to see what cancers are covered.
+Check the wording of a critical illness policy to see which cancers are covered.
 If the wording is unclear, contact the insurer.

 Income protection insurance claims